Get

 Cane Corso Overview

 The Cane Corso hails from an ancient breed of working canines.
 For centuries, this breed has been used in Italy as hunters, herders, and guards.
-In fact, the name “Cane Corso” actually means a “guarding dog” in Latin.
+The name “Cane Corso” actually means a “guarding dog” in Latin.

-It is believed that this dog breed was introduced in America in the late 80s and quickly became a popular breed among large dog enthusiasts, mostly because of their imposing physique.
-They were recognized as a purebred working dog by the AKC in 2010.
+It is believed that this dog breed was introduced in America in the late 80s and quickly became a popular breed among large dog enthusiasts, mostly because of its imposing physique.
+They were recognized as purebred working dog by the AKC in 2010.

 black cane corso dog standing at the park